How Water Improves Digestion and Simple Ways to Drink More

 This method helps to reduce snacking as well.
 By having a glass of water first, before reaching for a snack, you’ll often find you don’t need it after all.
-It was just misplaced thirst and you feel fine after drinking your water.
+It was just misplaced thirst and you feel fine after drinking it.

-This study even found that drinking water before a meal for 12 weeks resulted in significant weight loss in overweight people.
+This study found that drinking water before a meal for 12 weeks resulted in significant weight loss in overweight people.
 The researchers praised the simplicity of this method and said it had the potential to make a real contribution to public health.

 Drinking a big glass of water right before a meal is also a great way to improve assimilation of your food.
 It prepares your gastrointestinal tract for the meal to come and enhances gastric secretions for proper nutrient breakdown.

 Importantly, you’ll be much less likely to drink large amounts of liquid during or just after your meal as well.
 Drinking beverages during a meal generally isn’t recommended as it can dilute stomach acid and impair digestive processes.

 3. Make it a Habit

 This is very beneficial as dehydration can quickly catch up with a person who doesn’t have a strategy like this for remembering to drink it regularly.

 Once you make this a strong habit you won’t have to remember to have water when you’re busy or wonder whether you’re really hungry or just thirsty.
 If you feel either hunger or thirst then you always have a big glass of H20 first.

-4 Ways to Enhance Your Water for Better Health
+4 Ways to Enhance the Taste of Your Water